 “This makes it the 24th time since the beginning of the term.”
 The student Faden answered with a grin.

 “You pesky brat.
 Yes, it is as you’ve said.
-No one has been able to summon an elemental lord.
-The only knowledge we have about them are records from eons ago recalling the last few great mages who brought terror and tyranny upon the world with the elemental lords at their sides.
+No one has been able to summon an elemental lord, the only knowledge we have about them are records from eons ago recalling the last few great mages who brought terror and tyranny upon the world with the elemental lords at their sides.
 Even being a legend, such information can inspire mages and propel them into new plateaus, so do not dismiss such information.”
-The master scolded.
+The master scolded Faden.

 “As I was saying before that untimely interruption, there are nine elemental lords who rule over the spirits.
-Unlike the other spirits who are conduits, the spirit lords themselves are the pure embodiment of mana and from the records, the loss during the purification process does not exist with these powerful beings.
-Now, how’s that for a legend?” the master inquired towards Faden.
+Unlike the other spirits who are a conduit, the spirit lords themselves are pure embodiments of mana and from the records, the loss during the purification process does not exist with these lords.
+Now, how about that for legends?” the master inquired towards Faden.